jo-kyr/AITA-IA/my_report/README.md

 ### Advanced Interaction Tecnologies & Applications Github Personal Repository: https://github.com/jo-kyr/AITA-IA

 # Introduction
+This project was an individual assignment within the course of the subject: Advanced Interaction Technologies & Applications.
+The main focus was learning how to use Processing and the Processing programming language, to create small interactive application.
+In this report, I will illustrate the steps I followed to complete the project.

 # Summary
+This project was split into three deliverables, each with its own task list.
+The 1st Deliverable included simple camera capture and video processing applications, in combination with QR decoding.
+The 2nd Deliverable consisted of more complex live video processing, such as motion tracking and background subtraction.
+Lastly, the 3rd Deliverable combined the materials of the previous tasks, in an image processing application using the reacTIVision vision engine and library.

 # 1st Deliverable
 ### 1. Video Capture